JakeC007/JakeC007.github.io/research.md

 ---
 layout: default
-title: "Research — Youth AI Safety & Children's Privacy"
+title: "Research · Children's Privacy & Youth AI Safety"
-share-description: "Research on AI safety for young people: who controls their information, how institutions govern AI use, and when young people want AI assistance.
-Publications at ACM CHI, FAccT, and PETS, plus FTC and EDPB policy comments."
+share-description: "Research on protecting young people's privacy and safety, from K-12 EdTech to AI: who controls their information, how schools govern AI use, and when young people want AI assistance.
+ACM CHI, FAccT, and PETS, plus FTC and EDPB policy comments."
 ---

 <div class="page-content">